Census Analysis and Dissemination

 - Share as much data as possible with as many people as possible.

 - Provide users with the tools they need to be able to easily access and analyze data.

-- Make Stats SA the preferred supplier of quality statistics.
+- Make Statistics South Africa the preferred supplier of quality statistics.

-In close collaboration Space-Time Research and Stats SA tackled and overcame various data collection, analysis and dissemination challenges in South Africa.
+In close collaboration, WingArc Australia and Statistics South Africa tackled and overcame various data collection, analysis and dissemination challenges in South Africa.